 Over time and with Bob’s experiences offering contemplative formation to his team of 12 at Church of the Servant, the basic components of HeartPaths took shape.
 He is both grateful and proud of his guidance and stewardship of this program over the past 30+ years, but also acknowledges that the whole thing has been God’s work all along.

-Like SMI, HeartPaths is an “institute without walls” relying on the generosity of congregations for space for its campuses.
-HeartPaths Dallas became HeartPaths DFW with the opening of a campus at Southlake in Fall of 2009.
+Like SMI, HeartPaths is an “institute without walls” appreciating the generosity of congregations for space for its campuses.
+HeartPaths Dallas became HeartPaths DFW with the opening of a campus in Southlake in Fall of 2009.
 And in 2012, the “western campus” was moved to First Presbyterian Church in downtown Ft Worth.
 As of May 2015, HeartPaths DFW has graduated 101 Spiritual Directors to serve Christians in the North Texas area.

 In the Fall of 2013, the first Beyond the Beginnings Seminars for Spiritual Directors were led by Dr. Bob Gardenhire III.
 This series of four all-day seminars are intended to provide ongoing training and support for graduate spiritual directors and is planned to be held every other year.